yethihahtwe/aws-exam-oriented-notes/clf-c02/clf-c02-notes.md

 "Patch Manager" is incorrect.
 Patch Manager allows for automatically handling patching of systems across EC2 or on-premises systems through the use of baselines.

-Question 48  Cloud Technology and Services Incorrect
+### Question 48  Cloud Technology and Services

 Which notation correctly identifies an Availability Zone within AWS? us-east-1-1
-Incorrect

 eu-west-1a
-Correct

 sa-east-1-a
-Incorrect

 us-west-1.a
-Incorrect

-Explanation
+#### Explanation

 "eu-west-1a" is correct.
 Availability Zones are notated by a lowercase letter at the end of the region name.

 The other answers are incorrect because they do not have the proper notations at the end of the region names.

-Question 49  Cloud Technology and Services Correct
+### Question 49  Cloud Technology and Services

 Security groups are virtual firewalls within an AWS VPC.
 Which of the following is true about how security groups are applied?

 Security groups only apply to traffic within the VPC.
-Incorrect

 Security groups only apply to inbound traffic.
-Incorrect

 Security groups only apply to outbound traffic.
-Incorrect

 Security groups apply to both inbound and outbound traffic.
-Correct

-Explanation
+#### Explanation

 "Security groups apply to both inbound and outbound traffic is correct.
 Security groups can apply to both inbound and outbound traffic and can have different rules for both.